telus/tds-core/src/components/Link/Link.md

 const PurpleBlock = require('../__docs__/PurpleBlock').default;

 <PurpleBlock>
-  Call Screen requires a subscription. <Link href="" invert>Log in</Link> to your account and make sure you are subscribed.
+  <Paragraph invert>Call Screen requires a subscription. <Link href="" invert>Log in</Link> to your account and make sure you are subscribed.</Paragraph>
 </PurpleBlock>
 ```